 - Field trips & expert talks

-The study program includes field trips to cities within Austria and neighbouring countries in order to evaluate the urban tourism realities and rethink solutions for its challenges.
+The study program includes local field trips in order to evaluate the urban tourism realities and rethink solutions for its challenges.
 Discussions with experts during the field trips as well as in the classroom will enhance practical insights.

 - Practical knowledge transfer